 In 2019, a high quality study has not only confirmed this data, but also shown that in addition to natural dietary uptake, targeted supplementation of lycopene can offer significant benefits for men who want to improve their semen quality.

 The gold-standard study was led by two scientists from the university of Sheffield in the UK, namely Allan Pacey, professor of andrology and reproduction, and Dr Liz Williams, nutritionist.
-Together with their team, they looked at sperm in 60 healthy men over 12 weeks.
+Together with their team, they looked at sperm quality in 60 healthy men over 12 weeks.
 The volunteers, all aged between 19 and 30, were randomly assigned to receive a lycopene supplement or a placebo.

 “When we decoded the results, I nearly fell off my chair.
 The improvement in morphology – the size and shape of the sperm – was dramatic”, said Professor Pacey.